stellarguard/stellarguard/Notes.md

 = Code improvements =

-[] Have first-class response objects in controllers
-[] Drastically improve TFA strategy code... it sucks [] Standardize how create works -- do i need to pass a full class, or just props?
+[] Have first-class response objects in controllers -- fromJSON might be ok [] Drastically improve TFA strategy code... it sucks [] Standardize how create works -- do i need to pass a full class, or just props?
 [] change StellarAccount to Account